Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 The World Health Organization (WHO) recommends exclusive breastfeeding for the first 6 months.
 The amount of iron provided by breast milk depends on the quantity of the mother’s diet.

 There are some circumstances when breast milk may not provide enough iron for your baby.
-If you’re concerned that your baby isn’t getting enough iron from breast milk, ask your pediatrician whether they recommend a supplement.
+If you’re concerned that your baby isn’t getting enough iron from breast milk, ask your pediatrician whether they recommend iron supplements.

-Breast-fed babies who are starting solids benefit from iron-rich foods.
+Breastfed babies who are starting solids benefit from prioritizing iron-rich foods like red meat, dark meat poultry, and iron-fortified cereal.

 Iron-Fortified Formula

-Most baby formula in the U.S. is fortified with iron and meets your baby’s daily iron needs.
-Standard formulas contain 12 mg/dl of iron, enough to meet your growing baby’s needs.
+Most baby formula in the U.S. is fortified with iron and will meet a baby’s daily iron needs.
+Standard formulas contain 12 mg/dl of iron.

 Also, babies don’t need water before 6 months of age.
 Introducing more water than the amount required to prepare the formula can cause an electrolyte imbalance.